-The Bering Norris motorcycle jacket takes its styling straight from the classic U.S. Army M65 jacket worn during the Vietnam war and then later by the peace loving Hippies.
+The Bering Norris khaki jacket takes its styling straight from the classic U.S. Army M65 jacket.

-I had been looking for a textile jacket for the summer when I stumbled across the Bering Norris and instantly liked it.
+I had been looking for a textile jacket for the summer when I stumbled across the Bering Norris and instantly took a liking to the style.

 As it turns out the Bering Norris jacket has a 150g fully removable cotton thermal liner for the colder months and is also waterproof so it can be used all year round if required.